Sunday, February 16, 2025

 Something I've been doing for a few years now is recording life in journals/planners of a sort - something I create as I go.
 I tend to peter out by summer (which is a great disappointment when I look back at my journals), but each year I stick with it a little longer.
 Fortunately, I record stuff on my phone's calendar, so at least I can look back for the dates that important-to-me things happened.
 Being more of an optimist than not, every January I start a journal like this, and hope it will have staying power.
 One of these years, maybe...

 Before starting to fill my February calendar, I thought I'd take a moment to enjoy a clean calendar page.
 Clean slates, fresh starts, opportunities are what I see above.
-I tend to have little set in stone when turning over a new calendar page, but it doesn't take long before the days fill up and all those opportunities either start being realized, or they fade away into the airy cloud of good intentions.
+I tend to have little set in stone when turning over a new calendar page, but it doesn't take long before the days fill up and all those opportunities either start being realized, or they fade into the airy cloud of good intentions.

 While we've turned chilly again, and snow is in the forecast, it was unseasonably warm the first three days of February.
 Sunday was in the 50's and Monday was 68°F!
 In the sunroom on Groundhog Day, I enjoyed how glorious were the colors I was crocheting with, as I sat like a cat bathed in sunlight, basking in its warmth.